phbernardes28/Equity_Research/README.md

 # Equity_Research
 A quantitative trading dashboard built with Python and Streamlit.
-The application integrates real-time fundamental data with technical indicators (RSI, Bollinger Bands) to generate algorithmic trend signals.
-Key modules include a Value at Risk (VaR) calculator for risk management and a Monte Carlo simulation engine for probabilistic price forecasting.
-Features interactive Plotly visualizations for financial modeling.
+Integrates fundamental data with technical indicators (RSI, Bollinger Bands) for algorithmic signals.
+Features a Value at Risk (VaR) calculator and a Monte Carlo simulation engine, visualized with interactive Plotly charts.